 Do I Need to Fill Driveway Cracks?

-Driveways crack for a wide range of different reasons, ranging from expansion caused by heat to frequent freezing and thawing occurring underground.
+Driveways crack for a wide variety of different reasons, ranging from expansion caused by heat to frequent freezing and thawing occurring underground.
 It's a very normal thing to happen, so it’s important not to worry too much.
 Remember that your driveway is exposed to the elements 24/7, so a little wear and tear is bound to happen eventually.

 However, just because they’re normal doesn’t mean they aren’t problematic.
 Small cracks turn into large ones if left untreated, and large cracks have the potential to cause structural damage that can lead to expensive issues later on.
 So, filling driveway cracks isn’t just a recommendation – it’s a necessity.

 It's not possible to completely avoid cracks in your asphalt driveway.
-But, with timely driveway crack repair combined with regular seal coating using coal tar pavement sealer, you can add up to three decades to the lifespan of your asphalt surface.
+But, with timely driveway crack repair combined with regular seal coating using pavement sealer, you can add up to three decades to the lifespan of your asphalt surface.

 What Equipment Do I Need to Repair Large Cracks in Asphalt Driveway?